Genetically Modified Viruses Help Save A Patient With A 'Superbug' Infection

 Hatfull says he was nervous when it came time for Carnell-Holdaway's doctors to try the cocktail.

-"It's kind of a scary thing to go in and administer a treatment like this for which we're completely on new ground.
+"It's kind of a scary thing to go in and administer a treatment like this, for which we're completely on new ground.
 We don't know what to expect," he says.

 The doctors in London started infusing about 1 billion phages into the girl twice a day in June 2018, and dabbed the phage cocktail onto her skin lesions.